backslashxx/mountify/README.md

 - if you know what you are doing, [this](https://github.com/tiann/KernelSU/commit/032d5e9044e63426804872ca0a6b78a101a8185a) and [this](https://github.com/tiann/KernelSU/commit/865c31bc70308bbce4eb5f0ff639e04122846472) can help.

 ## Usage
+- user-friendly config editing is also available on the WebUI
+- otherwise you can modify config.sh

+### General
-by default, mountify mounts all modules with a system folder.
-To mount specific modules only, edit config.sh
+- by default, mountify mounts all modules with a system folder. `mountify_mounts=2`

-- `mountify_mounts=1` then modify modules.txt to list modules you want mounted
+- to mount specific modules only, edit config.sh, `mountify_mounts=1` then modify modules.txt to list modules you want mounted

 ```
 module_id